 - 1 pound parsnips, peeled and halved

 - 10 ounces red pearl onions, peeled (about 2 1/2 cups)

 - 1 tablespoon balsamic vinegar

 - Preheat oven to 325 degrees.
-Season both sides of brisket with HEPP’S Red Clay or Aussie Flake sea salt and pepper.
+Season both sides of brisket with HEPP’S Red Clay or Roasted Garlic Sea Salt and pepper.
 Place a roasting pan across 2 burners on medium to high.
 Heat 3 tablespoons oil in pan.
 Add brisket; sear until browned, 4 to 5 minutes per side.
 Transfer to a plate.

 - Reduce heat to medium.
 Add onion and minced garlic to pan; cook, stirring often, until onion is soft, about 4 minutes.
 (Add more oil to pan if needed.)
 Stir in tomato paste, and cook for 1 minute more.
 Stir in wine, and cook, scraping any browned bits from bottom of pan.

 - Add stock and bay leaves, and bring to a boil.
 Add the brisket to the pan, and cover with foil.
 Transfer to oven, and roast until meat is very tender, about 2 hours.
 Flip meat over.
 Add head of garlic.
 Cover, and roast for 30 minutes more.